jbudis/snakelines/docs/pipelines/metagenomics.rst

   * each sample is represented by two gzipped fastq files
   * standard output files of paired-end sequencing

-* Reference genomes of target genes in fasta format

 * .tax file with taxonomic description of each organism in reference fasta

   * TSV format